 Once a Mecca for high fashion and luxury goods, the city of Paris has lately lost favor with shoppers as a shopping destination.
 Not only has the city been a target for terror very recently but the high profile robbery of Kim Kardashian also attracted some negative publicity for the city that’s usually a tourist hotspot.
 To remedy the situation, the city’s luxury association Colmite Colbert hosted an all-expenses-paid trip for 100 high-end shoppers from around the world.

-In addition, Chanel debuted their pre fall collection in Paris, which is a change for the label known for their OTT destination fashion shows.
+In addition, Chanel debuted its pre-fall collection in Paris, which is a change for the label known for its OTT destination fashion shows.
 Both moves are part of a campaign by the French government to lure tourists back to their bustling streets.
-It’s an important move for the country, since Bain & Co. estimates that 60% – 65% of their luxury sales are attributed to overseas buyers.
+It’s an important move for the country since Bain & Co. estimates that 60% – 65% of their luxury sales are attributed to overseas buyers.
 The campaign is a $46 million investment for the French government.

-“We are reacting in upbeat and creative ways because it’s a challenging time for us,” said Elisabeth Ponsolle des Portes, president and chief executive officer of Comite Colbert.
-Apart from the infamous Kardashian burglary, Bollywood actress Mallika Sherawat and a member if the Saudi Royal Family were also robbed in Paris this year.
+“We are reacting in upbeat and creative ways because it’s a challenging time for us,” said Elisabeth Ponsolle des Portes, president, and chief executive officer of Comite Colbert.
+Apart from the infamous Kardashian burglary, Bollywood actress Mallika Sherawat and a member of the Saudi Royal Family were also robbed in Paris this year.

 The 100 mystery guests attended Comite Colbert’s three-day event which included a black-tie dinner hosted by Foreign Affairs Minister Jean-Marc Ayrault as well as workshops organized by the 48 participating brands.
-Although “workshops” is just a way of saying private events.
-One if them was a visit to Dior’s haute couture ateliers coupled with a tasting of delicacies from Pierre Herme.
+Although “workshops” are just a way of saying private events.
+One of them was a visit to Dior’s haute couture ateliers coupled with a tasting of delicacies from Pierre Herme.